codershubinc/trade_data/README.md

 #important notice

 i am moving this data to open api ts project you can use it from their as a api

+go to open-api-ts to know more about it